“There’s an app for that.”

 According to Google, mobile applications live and die based on startup and load times.
 If your app is slow, users will delete it.
 Most developers know this, so many companies focus on well-developed APIs to boost app speed.

 However, API latency measurements don’t paint the full picture.
 Developers should also track end-to-end response time for applications that power APIs.
 A good rule of thumb is to shoot for a one-second response time.
-Using standardized APIs can reduce risk of increased latency.
+Using standardized APIs can reduce the risk of increased latency.
 And devs should run updates early and often to leverage potential improvements.

 User sessions measure the duration of time that a person spends using an app — from the moment they open it until they hit close — essential info for the life of any app.
 Session length can help companies aim for longer sessions.
 The more time a user spends using your app, the more revenue you’ll generate.
 User sessions can help developers find client-server issues.
 If a user’s location is too far away from a server or if they have a poor network connection, session length will suffer.